 This virus causes fever and rash.
 It can damage internal organs but is rarely fatal.
 It is now fairly rare in the U.S.

 This virus causes fever and rash.
 It can damage internal organs but is rarely fatal.
-It is now fairly rare in the U.S., although a recent epidemic did sweep through the Midwest.
+It is now fairly rare in the U.S., although we do see some outbreaks amoung young adults.

 This virus causes fever and rash.
 It is now extremely rare in the U.S. It can cause birth defects if a pregnant mom is exposed